denoland/std/type_decoders/README.md

 This module facilitates validating `unknown` (or other) values and casting them to the proper typescript types.
 It provides an assortment of useful decoder primatives which are usable as-is, easily customized, and composable with other decoders (including any custom decoders you may make).

-Users and library authors should be able to create custom decoders which can be composed with the decoders provided in this module, as well as composed with any other third-party decoders which are compatible with this module.
+Users and library authors can create custom decoders which can be composed with the decoders provided in this module, as well as composed with any other third-party decoders which are compatible with this module.

 ```ts
 import { assert, isNumber } from "https://deno.land/std/type_decoders/mod";